 1/2 teaspoon dried parsley

 1 teaspoon kosher salt

 Cover the bottom of a two quart casserole with 1 tablespoon of olive oil.

 Pat and dry the pork tenderloin and place in the middle of the casserole.

-Mix together the brown sugar, dried parsley, dried minced onion, salt, and pepper.
+Mix together the mustard, brown sugar, dried parsley, dried minced onion, salt, and pepper.
 Brush the mixture onto the pork tenderloin.

 Place the cubed potatoes around the pork tenderloin.
 Toss the potatoes in olive oil, dill, salt, and pepper.